Tap to book now

 • Carry drinking water and snacks.

-• Insect repellant to protect you from insect bites
+• Insect repellent to protect you from insect bites

-• Binoculars to spot animals from a far distance
+• Binoculars to spot wildlife species from a far distance

 • A camera to capture memorable moments.